RDU says Uber and Lyft drivers breaking airport taxi rules

-The services, which connect passengers with private drivers, are barred from doing business at RDU because they have not applied for permits to conduct business there, according to Mindy Hamlin, spokeswoman for the airport authority.
+The services, which connect passengers with private drivers, are barred from doing business at RDU because they have not applied for permits to conduct business there, according to

 Both Uber and Lyft operate nationally and launched here during the spring.
 Uber promises its passengers fares that are 30 percent cheaper than a traditional taxi.